-Therefore, it is advisable to consult your healthcare provider for information on the safety and dosage of pumpkin seeds.
+Therefore, it is advisable to consult your healthcare provider for information on the safety and

 - Health Benefits of Pumpkin Seed and Nutrition Profile of 35 Pumpkin Accessions, EDIS, IFAS Extension, The Institute of Food and Agricultural Sciences, Department of Agriculture, University of Florida.

 - Amino acid, mineral and fatty acid content of pumpkin seeds (Cucurbita spp) and Cyperus esculentus nuts in the Republic of Niger, The National Institute for Occupational Safety and Health (NIOSH), Centers for Disease Control and Prevention, U.S. Department of Health & Human Services.

 - Pumpkin seed extract: Cell growth inhibition of hyperplastic and cancer cells, independent of steroid hormone receptors, Fitoterapia, US National Library of Medicine, National Institutes of Health.

 - Properties of Pumpkin Seed Oil & Therapy of Inflammatory Facial Acne Vulgaris, International Journal of Science and Research, Academia